Levelent/AnonMsg/README.md

 # AnonMsg
 A Discord Bot that sends messages, anonymously and with approval.

 Uses the v0.16.12 fork of the Discord.py Library.
 [Click Here](https://discordpy.readthedocs.io/en/v0.16.12/index.html) for the documentation.
+(I'm currently working on migrating this to the most recent version)

 Features:
 - Anonymous messaging in a specific channel